polito-hci-2021/project-ideas-examples/README.md

 :+1: **What is good** :+1:: The target population is well defined.
 The project idea is promising and interesting.

-:fire: **What needs to be improved** :fire:: The project idea is expressed in a too general form.
-The first activity is a feature, not an activity, while the second one does not apply: it would be for a different target group.
+:fire::fire: **What needs to be improved** :fire::fire:: The project idea is expressed in a too general form.
+The first activity is a feature, not an activity, while the second one does not apply: it would be for a different target group (e.g., city administrators).

 :raised_hands: **How can be fixed** :raised_hands::<br/>
 *General activity*: Improvement of the ways citizens have to interact with public authorities, to express their issues related to the conditions of public facilities, e.g., roads, garbage, and to express requests for improvements to public infrastructures, e.g., to build a new street or park.